A Guide to the Personal Injury Claims Process – A Trip on Paving Stones

 Your first step is to raise an enquiry, you can do this by phoning on 03300 562180, or email us at enquiries@pm-law.co.uk, or you can submit an enquiry on our website.

 Our experienced personal injury enquiry team will arrange a time to have a thorough discussion with you.
-We’ll talk specifically about your personal circumstances and the details of your claim, this can in more the serious cases, take around an hour.
+We’ll talk specifically about your personal circumstances and the details of your claim; this can take around an hour in more serious cases.
 Our compassionate and supportive team are here to ensure you feel comfortable and understand the process throughout the call.

 2. Assessing the claim

-Once we’ve gathered all the information from you, we will pass the information over to one of our Personal Injury Solicitors.
+Once we’ve gathered all the information from you, we will pass the information over to one of our personal injury solicitors.
 They will assess the details of your enquiry and determine something called “reasonable prospect of success”.
-This refers to the likelihood of success if we were to raise a claim for you.
+This refers to the likelihood of success if we were to pursue a claim on your behalf.
 It usually takes us around one business day to assess, but it can take longer if there are a lot of details to consider.

 3. Determining the At Fault Party